208ProgrammingClub/guess-my-number/README.md

 }
 ```

 It is actually that simple only where the example above says "run this code" we want all of our conditions to appear there instead.
 Technically what we are doing is wrapping all of our conditional statements inside one big condition.
 Large programs can have thousands of lines of code enclosed inside; conditions, functions, for loops or a while loops to name a few.
-The most important thing to remember is the curly braces {}.
+The most important thing to remember is syntax especially the curly braces {}.
 They tell Javascript when to start and stop functions and conditional statements.
-When they stop Javascript jumps outside teh curly braces to the next line of code until the parent condition is met then steps back outside the while loop to end the program.
+When they stop Javascript jumps outside the curly braces to the next line of code until the parent condition is met then steps back outside the while loop to end the program.
 Curly braces {} provide guidance like navigation tools to JavaSccipt and other programmers who are reading your code.
 If one is missing or is out of place your program will either not run at all, end early, or continue to go on forever.
 Best practices are to indent your code and line the closing curly brace } up with the conditional statement [if], [else], [else if] that owns the opening curly brace {.
 See if you can spot all the opening and closing braces in our code below.

 ```javascript